PENGUINCODER1/DyBASIC/README.md

 * Strings `STR;(name);(value)`
 * Intergers `INT;(name);(value)`
 * Floats `FLT;(name);(value)`
+#### Variable Calling
-#### In most cases, functions only use one variable type and in turn only need the variable name.
+In most cases, functions only use one variable type and in turn only need the variable name.
 Some functions can use more than one variable type as input, in that case, use:
 * Strings `@`
 * Intergers `$`
 * Floats `*`